Serving the community since 1974

 PLEASE NOTE THIS SITE IS CURRENTLY BEING UPDATED

 Today it resides in a specially built multi-purpose building leased from the Canterbury City Council and is the auspicing body of 14 services and programs.
-These include: The Neighbourhood Centre, Riverwood Family Support, Riverwood Youth Service, Riverwood Child Sexual Assault Service funded by the Department of Community Serviced Services Grant’s Program (CSPG), The Riverwood Neighbour Aid Program and Canterbury Shopping Service funded by Department of Ageing and Disability’s Home and Community Care Program (HACC), The Riverwood Out of School Care Programs of Before and After School Care and Vacation Care Program funded by Department of Community Services, parents fees and subsidies from CentreLink, The Links to Learning Programs of Time-Out, Future Focus funded by Department of Education and Training, the Housing and Communities Assistance Program and the Central Sydney South Regional Tenants Resource Service funded by the NSW Department of Housing, and the Leisure Learning Program funded by participants fees.
+These include: the Neighbourhood Centre, Riverwood Family Support, Riverwood Youth Service, Riverwood Child Sexual Assault Service (funded by the Department of Community Serviced Services Grant’s Program (CSPG)), the Riverwood Neighbour Aid Program and Canterbury Shopping Service (funded by Department of Ageing and Disability’s Home and Community Care Program (HACC)), the Riverwood Out of School Care Programs of Before and After School Care and Vacation Care Program (funded by Department of Community Services, parents fees and subsidies from CentreLink), the Links to Learning Programs of Time-Out, Future Focus (funded by Department of Education and Training), the Housing and Communities Assistance Program and the Central Sydney South Regional Tenants Resource Service (funded by the NSW Department of Housing), and the Leisure Learning Program (funded by participants fees).
 It holds 2 Department of Housing Community Lawn and Cleaning community contracts, 2 casual Lawn and cleaning contracts and the lawn and cleaning contracts for 2 St George Community Housing Properties.
 The Riverwood Community Centre provides opportunities for community participation through its volunteer program and by taking student placements, work experience students and people on Community Service Orders.
-This year over hundred volunteers have supported the Centre’s work.
+This year over a hundred volunteers have supported the Centre’s work.
 It owns and manages commuter buses, which provide community transport.
-The Riverwood Community Centre also supports local community structures including the Riverwood Children’ Centre, Riverwood Estate Advisory Board and the Riverwood Australian Arabic Association.
+The Riverwood Community Centre also supports local community structures, including the Riverwood Children’ Centre, Riverwood Estate Advisory Board and the Riverwood Australian Arabic Association.

 The main special event held each year is the Riverwood Autumn Festival, organised by the Centre.
 Other Centre events include the monthly car boot sales, craft stalls, Senior’s Week, Youth Week, Movies in the Park, Information Carnivals, Neighbourhood Centre’s Week, Christmas Carols, plus multicultural events and traditional celebrations.

-Statement Of Purpose
+Statement of Purpose

-The purpose of Riverwood Community Centre (RCC) is: To manage and maintain a community service in Riverwood: To further community development in the Riverwood area.
+- To manage and maintain a community service in Riverwood

-Riverwood Community Centre believes: All members of the community have a right to determine and control issues which affect the quality of their lives.
-As a part of this process, people have a right to participate in decision making in respect to issues and services provided to meet their needs.
+Riverwood Community Centre believes: all members of the community have a right to determine and control issues which affect the quality of their lives.
+As a part of this process, people have a right to participate in decision making in respect of issues and services provided to meet their needs.
 In the facilitation of this process, we encourage the sharing of community skills, knowledge and resources with members of the Riverwood community.

 - To create, initiate, support and promote activities catering to these needs, thereby encouraging community participation at all levels.